 When I started my first website, I knew you were supposed to use keywords in your title, but I didn’t realize that each page should use different keywords that related to the individual page.

-Install the Yoast SEO plugin if you use WordPress.
+Install the Rank Math plugin if you use WordPress.

 If you use another platform like Weebly, Squarespace, or Wix, you might have a harder time optimizing your pages for Google, but it definitely still can be done.